gionikola/gionikola.github.io/teaching.md

 ---
 <style>body {text-align: justify}</style>
 ---

+> "If you're teaching a class, you can think about the elementary things that you know very well.
+These things are kind of fun and delightful.
+It doesn't do any harm to think them over again.
+Is there a better way to present them?
+Are there any new problems associated with them?
+Are there any new thoughts you can make about them?
+The elementary things are easy to think about; if you can't think of a new thought, no harm done; what you thought about it before is good enough for the class.
+If you do think of something new, you're rather pleased that you have a new way of looking at it...
+I find that teaching and the students keep life going, and I would never accept any position in which somebody has invented a happy situation for me where I don't have to teach.
+Never."
+>
+> -- <cite>Richard Feynman, <i>Surely You're Joking, Mr. Feynman!</i></cite>

 # <b>Independent Courses</b>

 The following is a list of courses that I have independently prepared and taught as the instructor of record.